 How to wash your hands

-Washing your hands is one of the easiest ways to protect yourself and others from illnesses such as food poisoning and flu.
+Washing your hands is one of the easiest ways to protect yourself and others from illnesses such as food poisoning and viruses such as flu and coronavirus (COVID-19).

-You should wash your hands for the amount of time it takes to sing "Happy Birthday" twice (around 20 seconds):
+You should wash your hands for the amount of time it takes to sing "Happy Birthday" twice (around 40 seconds in total):

-If you do not have immediate access to soap and water then use alcohol-based handrub if available.
+If you do not have immediate access to soap and water then use alcohol-based hand sanitiser if available.

 When should you wash your hands?